Chapter 2, Part A: The Door of Hazel, The Castle of the Wolf

 “Indeed,” he gave a hint of a smile, “One might say that they are its brothers.”

-Hazel – like the trees in fairy tales, Elanore thought to herself.
-She wondered if some of the images that had been carved in the frame were, in fact, taken from some of those tales.
-She wanted to look again, but she continued through the opened door.
+‘Hazel – like the trees in fairy tales,’ Elanore thought to herself.
+As her eyes skimmed the carved images, she wondered if the images, in fact, been inspired from some of those tales.

-Elanore nodded slightly, acknowledging that last statement.
+Elanore nodded slightly, affirming his statement.

 The elder servant blinked at her, while the other servants looked at her with undisguised interest.
-“It is not wise to be walking on the open roads, miss.
-Particularly with the early winter evenings.”
+“Miss.
+It is not wise to be walking on the open roads on these early winter evenings.”

-“My apologies,” Elanore looked about, suddenly realizing (as her eyes began to adjust to the lighting) that several of the more wizened servants were shaking their heads.
-She also noticed their somewhat rumpled appearance.
-It was becoming much clearer to her that Mr. Hastings and the entire household had apparently otherwise retired for the evening.
-“I was hurrying to Winchester,” she bowed her head.
-“I was told in the last town that I could make it to the next before dinner if I hurried.
-The roads were icier than they had indicated, and so I was caught outside after the sun had set.”
+The girl looked about, realizing that several of the more wizened servants were shaking their heads.
+She bowed her head in apology.
+“I was told in the last town that I could make it to Winchester before dinner if I hurried.
+I miscalculated.
+The roads were icier than they had indicated and I found myself caught outside after the sun had set.”

 “Sir?”